 Case Study Overview

 Red7Marine supported Mackley’s / Van Oord as part of its emergency flood prevention works in the historic town of Sandwich in Kent.
-The project, which was being carried out on behalf of the Environment Agency, needed to be completed quickly and efficiently as the town was at high risk of flooding, posing a safety risk to the public.
+Mackley’s responded to the contract quickly and efficiently as the town was at high risk of flooding, posing a safety risk to the public.

 At a glance

 - What we did: Supporting the Mackley / Van Oord team,

 Red7Marine utilised its Haven Seajack 4 jack-up barge which enabled a 38T excavator with Movax and hammer attachments to operate from the water for emergency flood works in Sandwich